enchf/go_DDT/README.md

                                    // If no grouping is set, there is a single no-name group for all test cases.
 ```

-Each ddt.TestCase has the following internal properties:
+Each ddt.TestCase has the following properties:

+* Group:        `string` the group this test case belongs to.
 * data:         `[]interface{}` input data.
 * testExecutor: `func(data []interface{}) bool` test execution.
-* suite:        `string` the group this test case belongs to.

 Each test case can be run using `testCase.Run()`.